istio/istio.io/content/en/news/releases/1.27.x/announcing-1.27/change-notes/index.md

   The leader election is now correctly scoped to each revision, ensuring that the gateway status controller operates independently for each revision.
   ([Issue #55717](https://github.com/istio/istio/issues/55717))

-- **Fixed** an issue where virtual service routes were ignored when virtual service was configured with hosts containing mixed case letters.
+- **Fixed** an issue where virtual service routes were ignored when the virtual service was configured with hosts containing mixed-case letters.
   ([Issue #55767](https://github.com/istio/istio/issues/55767))

 - **Fixed** Regression in Istio 1.26.0 that caused a panic in istiod when processing Gateway API hostnames.   ([Issue #56300](https://github.com/istio/istio/issues/56300))